 Savings Rate

-It should be no surprise that it plays a factor in deciding if you should invest in your TFSA or RRSP first.
+It should be no surprise that it plays a factor in deciding whether to invest in your TFSA or RRSP first.
 Below are the points assigned to your saving rate against your gross income.
 If you have it on auto-pilot, it should be very easy.

 Income Bracket